scitran/client/Run-function.md

 wmPercentile = p.Results.wmPercentile;
 nSamples     = p.Results.nSamples;
 ```
 Now, the interactions with Flywheel begin.
 First, we open a scitran instance to communicate.
-We then get the toolbox file for the project and check whether the user has the necessary toolboxes installed.
+The user must have the **scitran** client and access to the site.
 ```
 %% Open the Flywheel object
 st = scitran('vistalab');

-% Check that the required toolboxes are on the path [~,valid] = st.getToolbox('aldit-toolboxes.json',...
-    'project name','ALDIT',...
-    'validate',true);

-if ~valid
-    error('Please install aldit-toolboxes.json toolboxes on your path'); end
 ```
-The function itself reads the data and performs the analysis.
+The function reads the data and performs the analysis.
 This is done on the local compute device (either on premise or on a machine in the cloud).
 These are managed by standard **scitran** methods and methods from the toolboxes.
 ```
 %% Search for the session and acquisition